kosh54/rsschool-cv/cv.md

 ## About Me ##

-I am studying to be a front-end developer at the Rolling Scopes school, I confidently use a computer under Windows/Mac OS, I have experience with computer hardware and office equipment.
+I am studying to be a front-end developer at the Rolling Scopes school.
+I confidently use a computer under Windows/Mac OS, have an experience with computer hardware and office equipment.
 I like to learn new things and look for non-standard ways of solving problems.

 ## My Skills ##